rakshana5511/Assignment_3/README.md

 # Assignment_3
 # My Photography Portfolio
+# M.N.
+Rakshana Begum - ICT/19/20/018

 Welcome to my photography portfolio!
-This webpage showcases my photography work and provides information about my projects and achievements.
+This webpage showcases my photography work.

 ## Theme

-The theme of this portfolio is centered around nature and landscapes.
-Through my photographs, I aim to capture the beauty of the natural world and convey a sense of wonder and serenity.
+The theme of this portfolio is centred around nature and landscapes.
+Through my photographs, I aim to capture the beautiful photographs.

 ## Additional Features